-- 5. When both teams are short, the team at bat will furnish a catcher.
-If one team has one player more than its opponent, it will furnish its own catcher.
-Teams can play with 10 defenders. - 6.
-If a team has eight players, the short-handed team will play 10 on defense (using two loaned players) unless the full team's manager agrees to loan three players each inning.
-If the loaning team provides only two players, the short team will play 10 on defense and the loaning team will play 11. - 7.
-If fewer than 14 players (both teams) show, the following applies: If one team has eight rostered players of the 14 players, they win by forfeit.
-If both teams have fewer than eight rostered players, the game will be considered a tie.
-The teams may play a scrimmage without an umpire. - 8.
-Courtesy runners from home: For players unable to run, a designated runner may be used from home.
-A team may have unlimited designated runners from home.
-Managers must notify the other manager before the game of these batters.
-ALSO: Courtesy runners may be used on base only if the original runner requests one. - 9.
+- b.
+Courtesy runners may be used on base only if the original runner requests one. - 9.
 Flip flop rules: The league's seven-run flip-flop rule applies.
 In addition, if the visiting team's lead reaches 10 runs in the unlimited inning, the teams will flip flop at that point.
 Managers and the umpire shall note any runners left on base, and the current batter, in case the home team takes the lead.
 If this happens, the visiting team will finish its at bat after the home team's final out. - 10.
 Outfield playing depth rule: The outfield grass at Roe Park starts about 120 feet from home plate.
 None of the four outfielders may cross this line until the ball is hit.
 The 120-feet rule also will be used at all other draft conference ball parks. - 11.
-New players can register with KCMSSL and join any draft league at any time.
+New players can register with KCMSSL and join any draft conference at any time.
 Members playing elsewhere in the KCMSSL have 10 weeks after the season starts to join the Saturday conference.
-The Monday, Tuesday, Wednesday andThursday conferences are open to all players who join that conference, unless all teams already have the maximum number of players.
+The Monday, Tuesday, Wednesday and Thursday conferences are open to all players who join that conference, unless all teams already have the maximum number of players.
 The conference coordinator will determine the maximum. - 12.
 After the draft, the conference coordinator will assign any new players in concert with the league's Competition Committee.
-If the coordinator wants to evaluate a new player first, he can have the player play on the team with the fewest players that first night/day.

-- 13. Championship shirts will be given at the end of each session. - 14.
+If the coordinator wants to evaluate a new player first, he can have the player play on the team with the fewest players that first night/day. - 13.
+Championship shirts will be given at the end of each session. - 14.
 Home run rules: At Independence, we use the one-up rule on home runs hit over the fence.
 Excess home runs are a single, with all base runners advancing one base. - 15.
 All other league rules apply, including time limits, unlimited-run innings, extra innings and pitching screen rules. - 16.
 A player positioned as a designated outfielder cannot throw out a runner at first base for a force out, regardless of where they pick up the ball.